Don't just attend a networking event, own it!

 In addition to business cards, be prepared with a pen.
 You may need to jot down some additional info on a card you're handed, so bring a pen (or two) so you don't miss out on this opportunity.
 Think about each of the items you'll need and make sure you have them packed and ready to go the night before.

-Work the room.
+Work the room

 As you work your way around the room, you'll run into a number of tempting food and beverage options.
-There's no shame in sampling food offerings or sipping on a glass of wine.
-Just make sure you do it in moderation.
+There's no shame in sampling food offerings or sipping on a glass of wine; just make sure you do it in moderation.

 Too much food can make you look like a slob or give others the impression that's the only reason you're there in the first place.
 Plus, if your mouth is always stuffed with food, it's difficult to have a meaningful conversation.
 Limiting the alcoholic beverages you consume goes without saying.
 The last thing you want to do is start slurring your speech and rambling on about a night you and your buddies had on spring break 10 years back.
 Just keep in mind that moderation is the key.

 I analyzed my performance at each event, thought about what I did that worked and what I did that didn't work, and then compared my notes to how many solid connections I'd made.
 Going into each subsequent event, I took what I'd learned from the event before and used it to improve my performance.
 I like to challenge myself to be better and step outside of my box.
 The effort I've put into improving my networking skills through the years has been infinitely valuable in helping me advance in my career.
 This networking advice can help you take that next step as well.

 Networking events offer lots of excellent value to professionals at all levels in their career.
 Take each event seriously, but don't expect to be perfect.
 Learn from your mistakes, and you'll improve with each event.
 As they say, practice makes perfect.